ErikBjare/KnowTree/README.md

        - Could also be learning goals.

-## Visualization
+# Visualization

+Visualization of the graph would likely be best done with D3.

 The [D3.js gallery](https://github.com/d3/d3/wiki/Gallery) has great examples.
 We could probably get a lot of good ideas from some of them.

-Update: I've started attempts at prototyping the structure of such a tree using [Gephi](https://gephi.org/).
+**Update 1:** I've started attempts at prototyping the structure of such a tree using [Gephi](https://gephi.org/).

-Update 2: Gephi wasn't the right tool for the job, yEd was a lot better (but not open source).
+**Update 2:** Gephi wasn't the right tool for the job, yEd was a lot better (but not open source).
 I found [this neat collapsible tree demo](http://live.yworks.com/yfiles-for-html/2.0/complete/collapse/index.html) on their website, the balloon style was really nice.

+**Update 3:** Is graph-style visualization of the graph really important?
+It might be good if it can instill a sense of overview/progress but otherwise we should perhaps be sceptical.
+Facebook initially also planned to visualize a graph for you, but they dropped out.
+Probably due to business reasons, but might it be due to something else I fail to account for?

 # Issues